R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 		awk -F : '{print $1}' /etc/group | sort | more

 To figure out the groups the current user is a member of, type `id -Gn`.
 Now switch from the `root` user you are (probably) logged as, to your typical login account—`su rtorrent` (§)—, and try again.
 You may return to `root` with a simple `exit` command.
-But before you do, attempt to use **sudo** from the ordinary account: `sudo echo "Hello"`.
+But before you do, attempt to use **sudo** from the ordinary account: `sudo echo "hello, world"`.
 You should get an error message ("XXX is not in the sudoers file.") because user XXX is not a member of the `sudo` group.

 Back as `root`, create the new `user42` group the document asks for AND include the ordinary-login user to it: